lukso-network/lukso-playground/smart-contracts-hardhat/README.md

 cp .env.example .env
 ```

+> **INFOS**
+>
-> **INFO** Make sure to add the private key of an EOA for deployment.
-Optionally, you can provide a private key of a controller and a Universal Profile address to deploy contracts using your smart contract account.
+> - Make sure to add the private key of an EOA for deployment.
+> - If you are using the script `deployTokenAsUP` or `deployTokenWithMetadataAsUP` to deploy as a Universal Profile, you must provide the private key of a controller of your Universal Profile.

 ## Development